ArtifexSoftware/MuPDF.NET/docs/api/annot.rst

       Changes the "stroke" and "fill" colors for supported annotation types -- not all annotations accept both.

-      :arg dict colors: a dictionary containing color specifications.
+      :arg Color colors: a dictionary containing color specifications.
 For accepted dictionary keys and values see below.
 The most practical way should be to first make a copy of the *colors* property and then modify this dictionary as required.
-      :arg sequence stroke: see above.
+      :arg float[] stroke: see above.
-      :arg sequence fill: see above.
+      :arg float[] fill: see above.

    .. method:: DeleteResponses()